 Welcome to the James Madison Program at Princeton University!

 The TigerCard is your University Photo ID card verifying your affiliation with Princeton University.
 Many University departments will ask to see your TigerCard, including: Firestone Library, the Athletics Department, and the Frist Campus Center Ticket Office.
-After hours you will use your TigerCard to access the James Madison Program offices in Bobst Hall.
 For a fee, spouses are eligible for a TigerCard.
 It will afford them access to many of the campus amenities, such as the library and gym (gym memberships are paid separately).

 You may obtain your TigerCard anytime after your appointment date.
 The TigerCard Office is on the A floor of the New South building (609-258-8300).
 Additional information here.